 SPRINGFIELD, N.J. — Village Super Market here on Wednesday said same-store sales were down 1.7% in the second quarter, reflecting smaller transaction sizes due to deflation and ongoing economic pressures on consumers.
 The company, which operates 26 ShopRites in New Jersey and Pennsylvania, said net income for the quarter, which ended Jan.
 23, was down 15%, to $6.74 million, on a 0.8% increase in sales, to $315.3 million, due to the opening of one new store last May.
 Net income was $11.3 ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.